jet/equinox/DOCUMENTATION.md

 In F#, independent of the Store being used, the Equinox programming model involves (largely by convention, see [FAQ](README.md#FAQ)), per aggregation of events on a given category of stream:

-- `'state`: the rolling state maintained to enable Decisions or Queries to be made given a command and/or other context (not expected to be serializable or stored directly in a Store; can be held in a [.NET `MemoryCache`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.caching.memorycache))
+- `Category`: the common part of the [Stream Name](https://github.com/fscodec#streamname), i.e., the `"Favorites"` part of the `"Favorites-clientId"`
+- `streamName`: function responsible for mapping from the input elements aside from the `Category` (i.e., the `id` portion that you pass to `StreamName.create` or the elements one passes to `StreamName.compose` to generate a `FsCodec.StreamName`.
+In general, the inputs should be [strongly typed ids](https://github.com/jet/FsCodec#strongly-typed-stream-ids-using-fsharpumx))

 - `'event`: a discriminated union representing all the possible Events from which a state can be `evolve`d (see `e`vents and `u`nfolds in the [Storage Model](#cosmos-storage-model)).
 Typically the mapping of the json to an `'event` `c`ase is [driven by a `UnionContractEncoder`](https://eiriktsarpalis.wordpress.com/2018/10/30/a-contract-pattern-for-schemaless-datastores/)

+- `'state`: the rolling state maintained to enable Decisions or Queries to be made given a command and/or other context (not expected to be serializable or stored directly in a Store; can be held in a [.NET `MemoryCache`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.caching.memorycache))

 - `initial: 'state`: the [implied] state of an empty stream.
 See also [Null Object Pattern](https://en.wikipedia.org/wiki/Null_object_pattern), [Identity element](https://en.wikipedia.org/wiki/Identity_element)